 Getting around in Luanda

 + PRO: Expats can travel out of the capital

 Although getting around in the city itself can be difficult, expats should remember they can travel outside the city too for some stunning getaways.
 This is possible provided that expats are well informed of the road standards and a potential need for a four-wheel-drive vehicle, and safety and security issues.
 Angola has much to offer with its warm coastlines, lush rainforests, expansive deserts and savannah environments.
 These are unmissable for any expat staying in the country.

 - CON: Traffic is a nightmare

 Like life in any other big city, congestion is a major issue and expats are advised to avoid rush hours if possible.
-Most expats will need a car but may be able to organise a driver through their company so that the stress is out of their hands.
+Most expats will need a car but may be able to organise a driver through their company so that the stress of driving is out of their hands.

 - CON: Reckless vehicles on the road

 While slow-moving traffic is one thing, Luanda’s wild minibus taxis, 'candongueiro', are another.
 These white and blue vans zip through the streets.
 Perhaps expats up for an adventure may be willing to take this risky form of transport accompanied by a local friend for a cheap trip and an interesting story to tell afterwards.
 That said, they are best avoided, and often wreak havoc for other vehicles on the road.

 ► Read more in Moving to Angola for a comprehensive guide on the rest of the country